Skip to main content

 Career plan

-Through a career development plan, the PI intends to (1) extend his program of research to students with co-occurring reading disabilities and attention problems, (2) gain knowledge and skills in the use of single-case design as part of iterative intervention development, and (3) develop skills in analyzing results from group design studies.
-To accomplish these goals, the PI will conduct monthly meetings with mentors; engage in directed readings; attend conferences; and participate in workshops on causal inference, linear regression, and mediators and moderators.
+Through a career development plan, the PI (1) extended his program of research to students with co-occurring reading disabilities and attention problems, (2) gained knowledge and skills in the use of single-case designs as part of iterative intervention development, and (3) developed skills in analyzing results from group design studies.
+To accomplish these goals, the PI held monthly meetings with mentors; engaged in directed readings; attended conferences; and participated in workshops on causal inference, linear regression, and mediators and moderators.

 People and institutions involved